opisthokonta/kommuneendringer/README.md

 point starting from January 1st 1977.
 It is updated with all changes up until January 1st 2024.

 It currently only supports translating municipality codes.
-I will soon add functionality for translating county codes as well.
+I will add functionality for translating county codes at some point in the future.

 Special municipal codes such as those for Svalbard, off-shore installations , etc, are not supported.